Plan9-Archive/antshill/doc/livecd.md

 The vast majority of code on the live/install cd is the same as standard 9front, which builds on the earlier work of Bell Labs.
 The intention of this release is to offer an easy to test and install ANTS environment for 9front developers and users who are curious about these namespace tools.
 It is not intended as a new fork or competitor to standard 9front.
 Thanks especially to Cinap Lenrek for his leadership of the 9front project and generous time and assistance with everything I have needed to learn during the course of ANTS development.

 #### Known issues

-* If you specify manual network configuration, the ants-installer fails to add necessary parameters to plan9.ini.

-To fix this, 9fs 9fat and edit /n/9fat/plan9.ini to include these variables:

-	ipaddress=
-	gateway=
-	ipmask=

-Set them to the numeric values that are appropriate so that the ipconfig in the boot process uses them.

-* The standard 9front 'fshalt' command doesn't know how to shut down the fossil file server, use 'foshalt' instead.

-There is a script included which does know how to stop a fossil server.
-Use

-	foshalt

-To sync and halt your fossil file server before reboot/shutdown if that is what you installed.
-Alternatively, you can update /sys/src/ants via hg pull && hg update and copy the edited fshalt from frontmods/rcbin/fshalt to your /rc/bin directory.
-It will be included in the next release.
-There is also a version of '9fs' which understands how to correctly mount the archival dump from fossil with '9fs dump'.

-* The /sys/src/ants directory's hgrc is owned by sys which means hg will give a trust error.
-For some reason this only happens with cwfs/hjfs, not fossil.
-You can either ignore that error and issue hg pull https://bitbucket.org/mycroftiv/antsexperiments to update it, or delete and recreate the file with the permissions of your user so a standard hg pull will work.

 * Updating and rebuilding the system using the 9front sysupdate command may result in the loss of some ANTS features, and require rebuilding/reinstalling some of the ANTS toolkit, because ANTS attempts to mostly contain its modifications and not overwrite the standard distribution, so for instance the customized rc with rfork V available will be overwritten if the system is rebuilt with a standard mk install in /sys/src.